scottgallant/forestry-content-marketing/wp-to-jekyll.md

 2. **Speed**

    Another major downside to working with WordPress is the painfully slow load times many users experience.
 On top of a database query occurring _every time_ someone visits a page on your WordPress site, all of those fancy plugins, gigantic slider images, and excess code that accompany so many WordPress installs can really take a toll on page speed and performance.
-Sure, you can combat this by using caching plugins, optimizing your images, and paying top-dollar for hosting, but these all seem to be bandaids rather than real solutions.
+Sure, you can combat this by using caching plugins, optimizing your images, and paying top-dollar for hosting, but all of these seem to be bandaids rather than real solutions.

    Most of us already know that even a [1 second delay in page response time can cost companies **BIG** money](https://blog.kissmetrics.com/loading-time/).
 With Google now using [site speed as a ranking factor](https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html), the need for speed is even greater.